mendix/docs/APM/introduction.md

 ![](attachments/Introduction/Statistics_Tool.png)

-# The Performance Tool to Record Microflows
+# The Performance Tool to record microflows

-When our support wants to investigate a performance issue, either pro-actively coming from the statistics tool or reactively when a customer reports an issue they use the APMx Performance tool.
+When support wants to investigate a performance issue, either pro-actively coming from the statistics tool or reactively when a customer reports an issue they use the APMx Performance tool.
 With this tool they can see on the action level the duration of the steps in the microflow.
 They can drill down and see individual SQL statements.
 They can even ask the database for an explain plan that tells you how the